abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 The goal of this chapter is to learn how abcdesktop.io works.
-You should not repeat the process in production, but prefere use a Dockerfile and the docker build command.
+You should not repeat the process in production, but prefer use a Dockerfile and the docker build command.

 ## Requirements